ebikatsudon/VTubeStudio/Lag-Troubleshooting.md

 Sometimes something will break in VTS and spam the logs with errors every frame, causing the app to slow down a lot.
 If that is the case for you, please bring it up in the [VTube Studio Discord](https://discord.gg/VTubeStudio).

+## Check the Windows Task Manager for performance issues (CPU/GPU usage)

+Check the actual CPU/GPU usage in the task manager.
+If the total CPU or GPU usage is near 100% your PC, check which apps use most of it.
+If it's not VTube Studio but a game you're running at the same time, it's possible you'll have to adjust the settings of the game so your PC can handle running it and VTube Studio at the same time.

+If the CPU/GPU usage is not near 100%, there might be some other issues unrelated to performance problems.

+## Make sure Virtual Webcam and NDI are off in VTube Studio

+If you're not using NDI or the Virtual Webcam, make sure they're both turned off in the VTS settings.
+Having them both on at the same time will cause performance issues and lag for sure.

+If you're using one of them but the performance impact is too much, try using a normal OBS `Game Capture` instead.

+## Try turning off other apps

+Is the lag only happening if you're recording in OBS (or if you have OBS on), or is it happening all the time, even if OBS isn't running?
+Is it happening if you use certain capture methods in OBS?
+Is it happening only with specific apps?
+This will be important information for further troubleshooting.

 ## Turn off NVIDIA G-Sync

 NVIDIA G-Sync can cause issues, especially on multi-monitor setups.
 [Try turning it off like this](https://www.google.com/search?q=how+to+disable+nvidia+g-sync).